stephan-schwarz/mkdocs-document-dates/README.md

 ## Configuration

-Add the plugin to your mkdocs.yml:
+Just add the plugin to your mkdocs.yml:

 ```yaml
 plugins: